How Google created a supervising algorithm to precisely control all search traffic it sends out.

 Google's new algorithms are set to only adjust the angle of your domain ranking bandwidth over time.

-One individual jump in rankings for a keyword caused by an underlying algorithm, will lead to more traffic, but if that causes the domain to break out of its upper bound, the supervising DRB algorithm will tweak other ranking positions a bit down, by applying a lower average positions to other keyword rankings, enough for the jump to lead stay within bounds.
+One individual jump in rankings for a keyword caused by an underlying algorithm, will lead to more traffic, but if that causes the domain to break out of its upper bound, the supervising DRB algorithm will tweak other ranking positions a bit down, by applying a lower average positions to other keyword rankings, enough for the individual jump to keep the domain within bounds.

-This strategy of allocating a bandwidth the core search ranking issues Google faced :
+This strategy of allocating a bandwidth resolved the core search ranking issues Google faced :

 - Fairness.With every domain within its bandwidth, even Wikipedia, Yahoo! and Google itself, no single property could become all encompassing dominant.
 While an underlying algorithm might decide Wikipedia is the best to rank for a search query, the supervising DRB can determine Wikipedia is already at its upper bound in traffic, giving other websites the opportunity to take that position and traffic, or slightly adjust other Wikipedia rankings downwards.